kunukn/position-indicator/README.md

 ## About

 A position indicator that updates on scroll, resize and body height change.<br/>
-Minimal code to know the scroll position of the page.
+Minimal VanillaJS code to know the scroll position of the page.

 ## Demo